 Please make sure you highlight clearly on your application form why you consider you have a strong oral advocacy aptitude.

 We are looking for a candidate who can:

 Pupillage at Cornerstone

-Each pupillage lasts 12 months and there is an award of £60,000 for the year for pupillages starting in 2023 (which includes guaranteed minimum earnings of £20,000 in your second six months).
+Each pupillage lasts 12 months and there is an award of £70,000 for the year for pupillages starting in 2023 (which includes guaranteed minimum earnings of £20,000 in your second six months).

 Pupils are allocated to supervisors and usually have the opportunity to meet their supervisor before the start of pupillage.
 Each pupil shares a room with their supervisor and works closely with them.
 We train pupil barristers so as to ensure each has the knowledge, skills and attributes expected of barristers as set out in the Bar Standards Board's Professional Statement for Barristers.